cscart/docs/en/user_guide/settings/emails.rst

 Emails
 ******

-Settings in this section define the way CS-Cart or Multi-Vendor will send email messages and notifications.
+The settings in this section determine how CS-Cart or Multi-Vendor will send email messages and notifications.

 The three available options are: